ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 This will deploy API Management inside the virtual network and connect it to the subnet we created earlier.
 The `Internal` network type will make sure that API Management is not exposed to the internet.

-Deploying a new or existing API Management instance inside a virtual network takes about 45 minutes.
+Deploying a new or existing API Management instance inside a virtual network takes about **45 minutes**.
 So it's best to start the deployment now before proceeding.
 You can use the following Azure CLI command (same as previous post).
 Replace the `<placeholders>` with your values.

 ```powershell
 az deployment group create `